Encyclopædia Britannica: Print version

 Taken together, the Micropædia and Macropædia comprise roughly 40 million words and 24,000 images.
 The two-volume index has 2,350 pages, listing the 228,274 topics covered in the Britannica, together with 474,675 subentries under those topics.
 The Britannica generally prefers British spelling over American; for example, it uses colour (not color), centre (not center), and encyclopaedia (not encyclopedia).
-However, there are exceptions to this rule, such as defense rather than defence.
+There are some exceptions to this rule, such as defense rather than defence.
 Common alternative spellings are provided with cross-references such as "Color: see Colour."

-Since 1936, the articles of the Britannica have been revised on a regular schedule, with at least 10% of them considered for revision each year.
-According to one Britannica website, 46% of its articles were revised over the past three years; however, according to another Britannica website, only 35% of the articles were revised.
+Since 1936, the contents (articles) of Britannica have been revised on a regular schedule, with at least 10% of the articles considered for revision each year.
+According to one Britannica website, 46% of the articles in the 2007 edition were revised over the preceding three years; however, according to another Britannica website, only 35% of the articles were revised over the same period.

 The alphabetization of articles in the Micropædia and Macropædia follows strict rules.
 Diacritical marks and non-English letters are ignored, while numerical entries such as "1812, War of" are alphabetized as if the number had been written out ("Eighteen-twelve, War of").
 Articles with identical names are ordered first by persons, then by places, then by things.
 Rulers with identical names are organized first alphabetically by country and then by chronology; thus, Charles III of France precedes Charles I of England, listed in Britannica as the ruler of Great Britain and Ireland.
 (That is, they are alphabetized as if their titles were "Charles, France, 3" and "Charles, Great Britain and Ireland, 1".)
 Similarly, places that share names are organized alphabetically by country, then by ever-smaller political divisions.